 I work with clients between the ages of 18 and 26, most of whom are living at home with their parents.
 It can be hard living with your parents when you are an adult.
 It is especially hard if there is no trust between you and you parents.
 Reestablishing trust is key to mending that relationship.

 Sadly, this situation is all too common because the lies that are an inevitable part of active addiction damage the trust in a relationship.
 It can be frustrating to fall asleep on the couch after a long day of work and be accused of being high, or to be sick with a cold and be accused of going through withdrawal.
 Ultimately your parents have a right to be concerned, and even suspicious.
 They’ve been lied to so many times during your active addiction.

 However, there are a few things you can do to help with reestablishing trust with your parents.

-- Show that you are serious about your sobriety: enrolling in therapy, attending support groups, scheduling an appointment for anti-craving medications—all of these actions will show that you are serious about putting drugs and alcohol behind you.
+- Show that you are serious about your sobriety: Enrolling in therapy, attending support groups, scheduling an appointment for Medication Assisted Treatment—all of these actions will show that you are serious about putting drugs and alcohol behind you.

 Shaylyn Forte, M.Ed., CAADC